wilsonmar/wilsonmar.github.io/shop/index.md

    <img align="right" alt="sho-backpack-carry-276x418-217789.png" width="139" height="209" src="https://user-images.githubusercontent.com/300046/52171400-8382ae00-272a-11e9-9d00-01c79c8f9712.png">
    A large backpack is less comfortable to carry for long periods, and less "executive business style".

-   Would be nice to have more comfortable straps that transfers weight to the hips.
+   It Would be nice to have more adjustable shoulder straps that <strong>transfers weight to the hips</strong>.
+   Front straps are especially importnat for women's physique.

 ### External quick access

    In the front "Quick Access Pocket" I put receipts in, so it's not locked.
+   That's where I keep a couple of <strong>lost/emergency contact</strong> cards inside Ziplock bags.

    Most backpacks for wilderness travel have several pockets for easy access.

    I prefer a <strong>front flap</strong> that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc. Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

+   A sleek look without side pockets (that never seem to be the right size) is a halmark of the Astor, Minaal packs.

-### Internal
+### Internal arrangement

-   I like having one big compartment that unzips completely open, rather than several pockets that snag on stuff.
+   I like having one big compartment that unzips completely open, splayed) [Astor], rather than several pockets that snag on stuff.
-   This also minimizes the number of (TSA approved) locks to secure the pack when I need to.

    PROTIP: I custom-made little boxes that doubles as padding to cushion all around my laptop.
    Hats, gloves, scarf at the top because they are used in the winter.
    Change of socks and underwear, which I rarely need, at the bottom.
    Extra shirt and towels on the left and right compartments.

-   The boxes are made of insulation material because many items (food, medicines) degrade when hot.
+   Some boxes are made of insulation material because many items (food, medicines) degrade when hot.
    The material also provides some stiffness.
    Some packs contain soft pull-out packs.
-   But I prefer stiffer boxes so they stack neatly in the pack.
+   But I prefer stiffer water-tight boxes so they stack neatly in the pack.

    They are more effecive than **internal compression straps** to keep things inside the pack from knocking into each other.

+   The [XDDesign Bobby] features high density foam.

+   Having internal compartments that are <strong>water-tight</strong> seals

+### Zippers #

+   Zippers is where my previous backpacks wore out first.
+   "YKK" brand zippers (from Japan) are considered the best.
+   New versions are leak-resistant.

+### Hanging outside pack

+[ ] Compass, with a hook hanging outside my bag

+[ ] Large carabiner to attach the pack so it stays on top the handle of a rolling luggage bag.

+### Security

+   Mimizing external pockets also minimizes the number of (TSA approved) locks to secure the pack when I need to.

+   **Easily lockable zippers** make it harder for people standing behind me in line to explore the pockets on my backpack.

+   The XDDesign Bobby pack features hidden zippers.

+   High-tech packs have:

+   - an alarm that sounds if someone picks it up.
+This can be added on.
+   - Red LED rear light for safety [Astor]
+   - Red LED side light for safety [Astor]
+   - Front lights [Astor]
+   - Locator beacon (such as Tile)
+   <br /><br />

+   The trouble with them is that I need to hassle with keeping its battery charged.

 Other qualities and alternatives I've considered during my survey of various ones out there are below.